PyO3/pyo3/guide/src/conversions.md

 ## `FromPy<T>` and `IntoPy<T>`

 Many conversions in PyO3 can't use `std::convert::From` because they need a GIL token.
 The `FromPy<T>` trait offers an `from_py` method that works just like `from`, except for taking a `Python<'_>` argument.
-I.e. FromPy<T> could be converting a rust object into a python object even though it says `FromPy` - it doesn't say anything about which side of the conversion is a python object.
+I.e. `FromPy<T>` could be converting a Rust object into a Python object even though it is called `FromPy` - it doesn't say anything about which side of the conversion is a Python object.

-(Just like From<T>, if you implement FromPy<T> you gain a blanket implementation of IntoPy<T> for free.)
+Just like From<T>, if you implement FromPy<T> you gain a blanket implementation of IntoPy<T> for free.

 Eventually, traits such as `ToPyObject` will be replaced by this trait and a `FromPy` trait will be added that will implement `IntoPy`, just like with `From` and `Into`.